 Kenneth Copeland

-Along with fellow televangelists such as Kenneth Hagin, Benny Hinn, Oral Roberts, and others of the Word of Faith theology, one of Pastor Copeland’s heresies states that Jesus’ death on the cross did not atone for sin; atonement was achieved after he died when he descended to hell and was born again.
+Along with fellow televangelists such as Kenneth Hagin, Benny Hinn, Oral Roberts, Joyce Meyer, and others of the Word of Faith theology, one of Pastor Copeland’s heresies states that Jesus’ death on the cross did not atone for sin; atonement was achieved after he died when he descended to hell and was born again.

-There is not a word of any of Copeland’s idea of what Jesus did in hell in scripture, or any of the other heresies that litter this passage.
+There is not a word of any of Copeland’s idea of what Jesus did in hell in scripture, or any of the other heresies scattered liberally throughout his false teaching.
 Jesus achieved our salvation from the cross, not from hell.
-The gospels tell us that Jesus’ last words were, “It is finished….Father, into your hands I commend my spirit….At that moment the curtain of the temple was torn in two, from top to bottom” (Jn 19:30; Lk 23:46; Matt 27:51; Heb 10:20).
-All these references reveal that Jesus had accomplished the work of atonement as a result of his death on the cross.
-This is confirmed in the letter of Hebrews: “He is the reflection of God’s glory and the exact imprint of God’s very being, and he sustains all things by his powerful word.
-When he had made purification for sins, he sat down at the right hand of the Majesty on high” (Heb 1:3).
+The gospels tell us that Jesus’ last words from the cross were, It is finished (Jn 19:30).
+This tells us that Jesus had accomplished the work of atonement as a result of his death on the cross.
+This is confirmed in the letter of Hebrews: “…when he had by himself purged our sins, sat down on the right hand of the Majesty on high” (Heb 1:3).
 This purification for sins refers to the cross, as seen in Heb 10:14.
-And Paul also assures us that it was by his death on the cross that Jesus reconciled both Jews and Gentiles to God and to each other (Eph 2:11-16; Col 2:14).
-Paul also specifically says that Jesus accomplished it in his flesh, not his spirit, as Kenneth says (see verse 15).
-Furthermore, Paul tells us that Jesus did the very opposite of what Pastor Copeland would have us believe: “He disarmed the rulers and authorities and made a public example of them, triumphing over them in it” (Col 2:15).

-And as for God having “faith-filled words” to speak into the depths of hell, God doesn’t have faith!
-God is God!
-God didn’t create the universe by faith-filled words either, as Pastor Copeland says in his Study Bible (Genesis 1) and other places.
-Rather, the bible tells us: “The LORD by wisdom founded the earth; by understanding he established the heavens” (Prov 3:19-20).
 God speaks and his command must be fulfilled – not by God’s faith but by his sovereign command!
-God doesn’t speak by faith because this implies there is room for doubt; only humans need faith, a faith that is in God.
+God doesn’t speak by faith because only humans need faith, a faith that is in God.
 It suggests that there is the possibility of the desired end not happening if the right faith is not exercised.
 It suggests that there is someone or something more powerful than God in the universe; that God doesn’t have full control over all things, even “things that do not appear”.
 In whom or what would or could God have faith anyway?
 The universe?
+NO!
 Fate?
 NO!
-A thousand times NO!
 God is God and therefore there is absolutely no possibility that what he declares or orders or commands will not happen.
-God is God and he “accomplishes all things according to his counsel and will” (Eph 1:11).
+God is God and he “worketh all things after the counsel of his own will” (Eph 1:11).

 The Source of Their Power is Obvious

-The presence of demons in churches has become more blatant and obvious now as we see the new breed of Pentecostal leaders with “Christian” mediums posing as prophets brazenly bringing their victims under the power of demons in the name of Jesus, and brutes like Todd Bentley, a sorry figure trying to cultivate a “bad boy” image by covering his skin with tattoos and shaving his head.
+The presence of demons in churches has become more blatant and obvious now as we see the new breed of Pentecostal leaders with “Christian” mediums posing as prophets brazenly bringing their victims under the power of demons in the name of Jesus; and brutes like Todd Bentley, a sorry figure trying to cultivate a “bad boy” image by covering his skin with tattoos and shaving his head.
 God doesn’t need us to do these things to preach the gospel; this is just worldliness and witchcraft.
 He wants us to avoid even the appearance of evil (1 Thess 5:22).

 Todd Bentley